Quick-N-Smooth/Shared/README.md

 # Shared
-Part of the Q-N-S that is public
+The public part of the Q-N-S samples